ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_howto/faq-what-is-a-beacon.md

 ---
-title: What is a Beacon?
+title: "What is a Beacon?"
 date: 2018-10-17
 layout: default
 author: "@mbaudis"